We may receive compensation when you click on links to products from our partners.

 4. Listen to Their Advice

 Recruiters know what they are doing.
-They know what resumes work, interview skills, what the hiring manager wants (and expects).
-Take their advice, it yields returns (if not, they would be out of business).
+They know what resumes work, what interview

 5. Understand That You are not the client

 Let’s face it, recruiters are hired (and paid) by employers to find the best candidate for the job.
-While they will help you in any way the can, their main goal is pleasing the hiring manager.
+While they will help you in any way they can, their main goal is to please the hiring manager.
 Don’t get me wrong, you are important to them, but their client is more important.
 Keeping that in mind, do not hesitate to negotiate the best deal for you.